igoham/CISSP/domain_1-risk-and-compliance.md

 # Security Frameworks

-- NIST SP 800-53 - Provides a set of privacy and security controls
+- NIST SP 800-53 - Provides a list of privacy and security controls
     - for us federal agencies and organizations
     - Provides 3 impact levels
         - Low
         - Medium
         - High
-    - You must identify which
+    - You must identify which impact level the system is identifed as.
+This is done in step one of NIST SP 800-37

 - COSO - Mainly conferned with preventing internal financial fraud but does contain guidance on security
 - HIPPA -